fmbenhassine/easy-batch-vs-spring-batch/README.md

 # How to run the benchmark?

-This benchmark uses the following versions:
+The benchmark uses the following versions:

-* Easy Batch: 3.0.1
+* Easy Batch: 3.0.2
-* Spring Batch: 3.0.3.RELEASE
+* Spring Batch: 3.0.4.RELEASE

 First, clone the repository and build the project: